Geoffrey Chaucer: Printed editions

 John Urry produced the first edition of the complete works of Chaucer in a Latin font, published posthumously in 1721.
-Included were several tales, according to the editors, for the first time printed, a biography of Chaucer, a glossary of old English words, and testimonials of author writers concerning Chaucer dating back to the 16th century.
-According to A. S. G Edwards, "This was the first collected edition of Chaucer to be printed in roman type.
+According to the editors, several tales were printed, and for the first time, a biography of Chaucer, a glossary of old English words, and testimonials of author writers concerning Chaucer dating back to the 16th century.
+According to A. S. G. Edwards, This was the first collected edition of Chaucer to be printed in Roman type.
 The life of Chaucer prefixed to the volume was the work of the Reverend John Dart, corrected and revised by Timothy Thomas.
 The glossary appended was also mainly compiled by Thomas.
 The text of Urry's edition has often been criticised by subsequent editors for its frequent conjectural emendations, mainly to make it conform to his sense of Chaucer's metre.
 The justice of such criticisms should not obscure his achievement.
-His is the first edition of Chaucer for nearly a hundred and fifty years to consult any manuscripts and is the first since that of William Thynne in 1534 to seek systematically to assemble a substantial number of manuscripts to establish his text.
-It is also the first edition to offer descriptions of the manuscripts of Chaucer's works, and the first to print texts of 'Gamelyn' and 'The Tale of Beryn', works ascribed to, but not by, Chaucer."
+His is the first edition of Chaucer in nearly a hundred and fifty years to consult any manuscripts.
+Additionally, it is the first since that of William Thynne in 1534 to seek systematically to assemble a substantial number of manuscripts to establish his text.
+It is also the first edition to offer descriptions of the manuscripts of Chaucer's works, and the first to print texts of 'Gamelyn' and 'The Tale of Beryn', works ascribed to, but not by, Chaucer.

 Modern scholarship

 Although Chaucer's works had long been admired, serious scholarly work on his legacy did not begin until the late 18th century, when Thomas Tyrwhitt edited The Canterbury Tales, and it did not become an established academic discipline until the 19th century.

-Scholars such as Frederick James Furnivall, who founded the Chaucer Society in 1868, pioneered the establishment of diplomatic editions of Chaucer's major texts, along with careful accounts of Chaucer's language and prosody.
-Walter William Skeat, who like Furnivall was closely associated with the Oxford English Dictionary, established the base text of all of Chaucer's works with his edition, published by Oxford University Press.
+Scholars such as Frederick James Furnivall, who founded the Chaucer Society in 1868, pioneered the establishment of diplomatic editions of Chaucer's primary texts, along with careful accounts of Chaucer's language and prosody.
+Walter William Skeat, who, like Furnivall, was closely associated with the Oxford English Dictionary, established the base text of all of Chaucer's works with his edition, published by Oxford University Press in 1912.
 Later editions by John H. Fisher and Larry D. Benson offered further refinements, along with critical commentary and bibliographies.

 With the textual issues largely addressed, if not resolved, attention turned to the questions of Chaucer's themes, structure, and audience.
 The Chaucer Research Project at the University of Chicago began in 1924.
 The Chaucer Review was founded in 1966 and has maintained its position as the pre-eminent journal of Chaucer studies.
-In 1994, literary critic Harold Bloom placed Chaucer among the greatest Western writers of all time, and in 1997 expounded on William Shakespeare's debt to the author.
+In 1994 the literary critic Harold Bloom placed Chaucer among the greatest Western writers of all time, and in 1997 expounded on William Shakespeare's debt to the author.

 List of works

-The following major works are in rough chronological order but scholars still debate the dating of most of Chaucer's output and works made up from a collection of stories may have been compiled over a long period.
+The following major works are in roughly chronological order, but scholars still debate the dating of most of Chaucer's output.
+Works made up of a collection of stories may have been compiled over a long period.